 Oral History Project: Students interview longtime San Diego residents who can speak to some of the changes the city has seen over the years.
 In the process, they learn about the person’s history and their story.
-The oral history projects including a short video are presented at the San Diego History Center.
-Student learn how to write compelling questions, conduct an interview, research, record and edit video, write and give a short speech.
+The oral history projects include a short video and are presented at the San Diego History Center.
+Students learn how to write compelling questions, conduct an interview, research, record and edit video, write and give a short speech.

 La Jolla Country Day School has a partnership with the City Club of San Diego

 to give students access to speakers including Mayor of San Diego Kevin Faulconer, Congresswoman Susan Davis, Former Governor of Massachusetts Michael Dukakis and Dr. Harlan Ullman of the Atlantic Council.

 with international students also studying U.S. History from TASIS Lugano

 .
 Students lead monthly discussions on the blog providing perspectives, insights and ideas that connect current events to issues from a specific period in American history.
 Students are given international perspective on American politics and its history.

 Relevance, Fun and Competition

 Students in economics class participate in the National Stock Market Game